Simone Na 5 weken les

 My name is Ana and I am a piano player from Buenos Aires, Argentina.
 After many years of private piano lessons, music schools and graduating and getting a diploma on piano performing from Escuela de Música Contemporánea (EMC) part of the Berklee International Network I decided to have the experience of studying abroad.
-This is why I am currently in my third year at the Rotterdam’s Conservatory CODARTS (University of the Arts) as a latin piano performer.
+This is why I am currently in my fourth (and last) year at the Rotterdam’s Conservatory CODARTS (University of the Arts) as a latin piano performer.
 As a colourful side note, I have also taken a couple years of singing and drums/percussion.

 I have played piano since I was 6 years old (so for 20 + years!) and, as I mentioned before, I have been through many types of learning, that is how I learned first hand that not every student learns the same and not every method of teaching works for everyone.
 I believe the classes should be first and foremost motivating to the student.
 For this the content has to be something that you as a student can relate to, and that it is useful for you!